Marine Alliance for Science and Technology for Scotland

 Ideas for Working Groups may be suggested from within the community or by parties external to MASTS.
 Proposals will be assessed by the MASTS Science Advisory Panel based on criteria such as innovative nature, societal and economic impact and implementation strategy.
 Working Groups are allocated a specified amount of funding and receive administrative support through the MASTS Directorate.
 Outputs can include Policy Briefs, Papers, Story Maps, Workshops, etc.

-If you would like to discuss an idea for a Working Group or would like to contribute to an existing group, please contact masts@st-andrews.ac.uk.
+If you would like to discuss an idea for a Working Group please contact masts@st-andrews.ac.uk.

 MASTS Resources